-where \(NAMELIST \) is in the format A.~N.~Other, B.~Second, \& C.~Third, while \(AUTHOR#1 \) ... \(AUTHOR#N \) are in the format Other, A. N. There should be one \indexauthor command for each author and it is important that these appear after the \listofauthors and \title commands.
-Although these commands produce no printed output when working on an individual paper, it would save the editors some work if you put them in.
+where \NAMELIST\ is in the format A.~N.~Other, B.~Second, \& C.~Third, while \(\alpha\) AUTHOR#I\) ... \(\alpha\) are in the format Other, A. N. There should be one \indexauthor command for each author and it is important that these appear after the \listofauthors and \title commands.
+Although these commands produce no printed output in the individual papers, it would save the editors some work if you put them in.

-3.5.
+3.4.
 Other commands for editors

-The following commands are designed principally for the use of the editors, rather than authors.
+The following commands are designed principally for the use of the editors, although authors may want to use them in conjunction with the preprint option.